-The intrepid Una Mullally is an award-winning journalist, an author and a broadcaster.
-She writes columns for the Irish Times covering areas such as Irish and global politics, social justice issues, LGBTQ+ rights issues, feminism and technology.
-She was named Journalist of the Year (2015) at the Irish GALAS LGBTQ+ Awards, and the Foy-Zappone Award (2016) from University College Dublin.
+The intrepid Una Mullally is an award-winning journalist, author and broadcaster.
+She writes columns for The Irish Times covering areas such as Irish and global politics, social justice issues, LGBTQ+ rights issues, feminism and technology.
+She was named Journalist of the Year (2015) at the Irish LGBTQ+ Galas Awards, and the Foy-Zappone Award (2016) from University College Dublin.

 Izzy Kamikaze is that rare breed of political animal: a fierce lesbian and civil rights activist who came of age in the turbulent 1980’s, embracing intersectionality in her political ideology decades before it became a post-millennial thing.
 More pertinently, she’s lived to tell the tale and still has fire in her belly.

 “One came out of the other,” explains Izzy when describing how Dublin Pride reinvented itself in the early 1990’s by piggybacking on the energies and connectedness of Act Up Dublin.

 Although Dublin Pride has been celebrated every year since 1979, the marches had ground to a halt by 1986, victim to massive emigration, burnout, despondency and the devastation of AIDS.

 Sara R Phillips

 Sara R Phillips has been devoted to the trans community for over 20 years and served as Chair of TENI for 10 those.
 She also founded and spearheads the Irish Trans Archive.